magland/magland-fwam-2023/slides.md

 - Easy to use
 - Easy to share
 - Cross-platform
-- Development cycle advantages:** simplifies distribution, etc.
+- Development cycle advantages (simplifies distribution, etc.)
 - Integrates naturally with cloud resources
 - Collaboration
 - Reproducibility